 According to the American Dental Society, most people are unknowingly damaging their teeth and gums when they brush because they are doing it wrong.
-Here is useful dental advice to avoid brushing teeth mistakes to help safeguard their enamel and gums.
+Here is useful dental advice to avoid toothbrushing mistakes to help safeguard their enamel and gums.

 To start, some of us don’t brush long enough.
-The average person spends less than a minute brushing instead of the recommended two to three minutes to thoroughly clean your teeth.
+The average person spends less than a minute brushing instead of the recommended two to three minutes to thoroughly clean your teeth correctly.

 Another brushing mistake is pressing your brush too hard against your teeth and gums.
 This is dangerous because you can be wearing away enamel close to the gum line and exposing your teeth to serious irreparable damage.